 In order to construct a filtration of simplicial complexes, we state an extremely easy to prove lemma without proof.

 \begin{lemma} Let $X$ be a point cloud and let $0 \leq r_1 \leq r_2$.
-Then we have $\vr_{r_1}(X) \subseteq \vr_{r_2}(X)$. \end{lemma}
+Then we have $\Vr_{r_1}(X) \subseteq \Vr_{r_2}(X)$. \end{lemma}

-\begin{definition}[Vietoris-Rips filtration] The Vietoris-Rips filtration on $X$ is the nested collection of spaces $\vr _{\bullet} (X) := \{\vr_{r_1}(X)\subseteq \vr_{r_2}(X)\}_{0 \leq r_1 \leq r_2}$. \end{definition}
+\begin{definition}[Vietoris-Rips filtration] The Vietoris-Rips filtration on $X$ is the nested collection of spaces $\Vr _{\bullet} (X) := \{\Vr_{r_1}(X)\subseteq \Vr_{r_2}(X)\}_{0 \leq r_1 \leq r_2}$. \end{definition}

-\begin{remark} $\vr_{\infty}(X)$ will consist of the $(|X|-1)$-simplex spanning all points of $X$ and all lower-degree faces.
+\begin{remark} $\Vr_{\infty}(X)$ consists of the $(|X|-1)$-simplex spanning all points of $X$ and all lower-degree faces.
 It is the simplicial complex built from the power set (i.e., the set of all subsets, denoted $2^{X}$) of $X$. \end{remark}

 The Vietoris-Rips filtration is not a simplex-wise filtration, but is easily modified to be so.
 We follow the method described in \cite{Ripser}.